AL0PFX1.htm

 This is extremely relevant because huge human and societal interests are at stake, besides the immense cost of - often slow and cumbersome - legal and judicial interference.

-.
+A sound and solid system for analysis and judgement for purposes of law and justice is eminently provided by .
 In this system knowledge and techniques of logic, causal analysis, psychology and language have been integrated, which is in fact essential for efficient and robust judicial judgements.

-{1 The judgements in the case 'Lucia de B.' reached by prosecutors and judges have been cracked by a large number of experts on a large number of points.
-In the proces we recognize a typical 'Inquisition' character.
-Almost all conceivable errors were made on essential aspects:
+{1 Judgements that were reached in the case 'Lucia de B.' by prosecutors and judges have been cracked by a large number of experts on a large number of points.

 • In the area of